1939 Cork Intermediate Hurling Championship

 The 1939 Cork Intermediate Hurling Championship was the 30th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
 The draw for the opening round fixtures took place on 29 January 1939.
-The championship began on 23 April 1939 and ended on 13 August 1939.
+The championship ran from 23 April to 13 August 1939.

-On 13 August 1939, Ballincollig won the championship following a 4-06 to 4-02 defeat of Ballinora in the final at the Mardyke.
-This was their fifth championship title overall and their first title since 1935.
+The final was played on 13 August 1939 at the Mardyke in Cork, between Ballincollig and Ballinora, in what was their first ever meeting in the final.
+Ballincollig won the match by 4–06 to 4–02 to claim their fifth championship title overall and a first championship title in four years.